Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 - Air Force has five wins against the spread in eight games this season.

-- So far this season, the Falcons have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those matchups.
+- The Falcons have been favored by 2.5 points or more six times this season and are 4-2 ATS in those games.

 - Air Force's games this year have hit the over on two of seven set point totals (28.6%).

-- Air Force is 2-1 against the spread and 3-1 overall in games when it puts up more than 27.7 points.
+- Air Force is 2-1 against the spread and 3-1 overall this season when the team scores more than 27.7 points.

-- In games that Air Force totals over 332.6 yards, the team is 3-1 against the spread and 4-1 overall.
+- In games that Air Force piles up over 332.6 yards, the team is 3-1 against the spread and 4-1 overall.

-- The Falcons have six giveaways this season, while the Black Knights have six takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.